 Ella Weed Reading Room, Millbank Hall, c1905

-When the college moved to its present Morningside Heights location in 1897, plans included a library, to be located on the second floor of Millbank Hall.
+In 1897, when the college moved to its present Morningside Heights location at 3009 Broadway, plans included a library, to be located on the second floor of Millbank Hall.
 Its initial incarnation was the Ella Weed Reading Room, with a core collection of 120 books.
 Designed by architects Lamb and Rich, the room has been described as being "lavishly decorated by Tiffany Studios, including an ornate polychromatic ceiling and cove, leather wainscot, and paneled wood double doors."
 Unfortunately, the only element of the Tiffany decoration which remains today is its "glorious fireplace, with its colorful glass tesserae."
 As early as 1902, a column in the Barnard Bulletin noted the inadequacy of its size.
 "The Ella Weed Reading Room, the only place in Barnard where quiet is supposedly enforced, is manifestly far too small to accommodate the number of girls who must use it."
 Two years later a Bulletin column exhorted students to attend an author's reading for the purposes of raising money to purchase 61 books and create a doorway between the reading room and an adjoining room.
 Dr. Canfield, referred to in the article as a "librarian at Barnard," is reported as being in favor of the plan and saying that "at present the Barnard students have no proper accommodations for studying."
 The expansion was completed in 1905, and Bertha L. Rockwell became its "custodian," managing a collection of 3,085 books.
 This reading room became the Barnard Library in 1908, with Rockwell officially designated its librarian.
 By 1910 the library expanded to four rooms, all in use and crowded.
 The Alumnae Committee was in charge of the library until 1912, when the college took over.

 Ella Weed Memorial Library, Barnard Hall, 1937